Basics

 If a function doesn't have an implementation for the currently compiled-for target then the compiler will return an error.

-You should try to implement functions for all targets, but this isn't always possible due to incompatibilities in how IO and concurreny works in Erlang and JavaScript.
+You should try to implement functions for all targets, but this isn't always possible due to incompatibilities in how IO and concurrency works in Erlang and JavaScript.
 With Erlang concurrent IO is handled transparently by the runtime, while in JavaScript concurrent IO requires the use of promises or callbacks.
 If your code uses the Erlang style it is typically not possible to implement in JavaScript, while if callbacks are used then it won't be compatible with most Gleam and Erlang code as it forces any code that calls the function to also use callbacks.

 Libraries that make use of concurrent IO will typically have to decide whether they support Erlang or JavaScript, and document this in their README.